codefellows/seattle-code-301n21/class-15/project-guidelines.md

 <a id="daily-goals"></a>
 ## Daily Goals

-Day 1: Pitch the idea to your instructor.
+Day 0-1: Pitch the idea to your instructor.
+Project Prep #1, #2 and #3.
 Once the idea is approved, create your repository, fill your project board with issues, and begin scaffolding your files.
+Deploy your site.

-Deploy your site, then begin to build features.
+Day 1-2: Project Prep #4 - Plan your application and begin to build features.

-Day 2: This should be a big build-out day of features.
+Day 2-4: This should be a big build-out day of features.

 Day 3: Continue to build out features.
 Strive for full MVP by the end of the day.